-- All students must be in full uniform on their journey to and from school. - A phone call to parents asking them to bring the necessary item/s to school or to remedy the situation. - If a major part of the uniform is missing the student may be sent back home.
+- A phone call to parents asking them to bring the necessary item/s to school or to remedy the situation. - If a major part of the uniform is missing the student may be sent back home.

 School Caps

 It is expected that all primary students wear their school caps during the year whilst playing outside.